 Of course, the Internal Revenue Service (IRS) perks up whenever money changes hands, so it’s natural to ask: Do you have to pay taxes on this money when it starts pouring in?
 It all depends on whether the money is given to you out of the goodness of someone’s heart or because you provided something in exchange.

-When the Money Is a Gift
+When Does the IRS Consider Crowdfunded Money a Gift ?

 The IRS had this to say about gifts in Information Letter 2002-0112 on April 15, 2002:

-“A gift proceeds from a ‘detached and disinterested generosity,’ and is made ‘out of affection, respect, admiration, charity or like impulses.’"
+A gift proceeds from a “detached and disinterested generosity” and is made “out of affection, respect, admiration, charity, or like impulses.”

 The IRS says:

-“If the payment proceeds primarily from ‘any moral or legal duty’ or from ‘the incentive of anticipated benefit’ of an economic nature, it is not a gift.”
+If the payment proceeds primarily from “any moral or legal duty” or from “the incentive of anticipated benefit” of an economic nature, it is not a gift.”

 Crowdfunding for Your Business

-Let’s say your awesome new business is struggling to get off the ground.
+Suppose your new business is struggling to get off the ground.
 You resort to crowdfunding to raise money to keep it going until you begin to turn a profit.
 Maybe you offer donors the gadget you’ve invented as a gift in exchange for their money (reward-based crowdfunding).
+If you do, you will likely have to report the donation as business income, just like you would with any other sale.

-Or maybe you effectively issue stock in your company—they’ll receive a share in your enterprise in exchange for their money.
+Maybe you effectively issue stock in your company, and donors will receive a share in your enterprise in exchange for their money.
 This second incentive is often referred to as “equity crowdfunding.”
 Any profit that results from crowdsourced donations isn’t technically “income” when it’s raised from equity crowdfunding.
-It’s technically an investment if you gave the owner equity or an interest in your business in exchange for the donated money, and that’s not taxable income to your business.
+It’s technically an investment—you gave donors equity in your business in exchange for the donated money.
+That’s not taxable income for your business.

-“If the campaign organizer’s intent is to generate funds for a project that would otherwise be considered a trade or business if viewed outside the context of the fundraising website, any funds raised will be treated as taxable business income.”
+Consider the intent of your crowdfunding.
+If the point is to generate funds for a project that would clearly be considered a trade or business outside of the crowdfunding context, then it will likely be considered taxable business income.

 The Bottom Line

 Crowdfunding sites or their third-party processors of funds will typically pay the individual who set up the account, not the ultimate beneficiary of the money.
-The crowdfunding organizer might end up receiving a Form 1099-K. It may be wise to consult a tax professional if this happens to you.
+The crowdfunding organizer might end up receiving a Form 1099-K. It could be wise to consult a tax professional if that happens to you.
 You might be able to claim an “agency” relationship to eliminate responsibility for any taxes that might be assessed.

 Beneficiaries (not organizers) of crowdfunding sources should be prepared to show what was or was not offered or exchanged for the funds received.
 This is generally provable with campaign records.
-It may only be an issue though if a 1099-K was submitted, recording the transactions.